When Evil Lurks

 When Evil Lurks (Cuando acecha la maldad) is a 2023 supernatural horror film written and directed by Demián Rugna.
 An international co-production of Argentina and the United States, the film stars Ezequiel Rodríguez, Demián Salomon, Luis Ziembrowski, Silvia Sabater and Marcelo Michinaux.
+The film follows two brothers facing a spreading demonic possession in a rural town.

 When Evil Lurks premiered at the Toronto International Film Festival (TIFF) on September 16, 2023.
 It received a theatrical release by IFC Films on October 6, and debuted on the streaming service Shudder on October 27.

 Plot

 The morning after hearing gunshots in the woods near the land where they work, brothers Pedro and Jaime discover a disemboweled corpse, which leads them to a nearby shack where María Elena, an elderly woman, and her two sons, Uriel and Eduardo, are in hiding.
 Uriel has become a "Rotten", a being possessed by an unborn demon awaiting physical birth.
 The corpse was that of a "Cleaner", a professional who was to kill Uriel and exorcise the demon before it could possess others.

 The authorities dismiss the demon as not their problem.
 The landowner, Ruiz, suggests removing Uriel from the shack and dumping him away from his land.
 After driving several hundred kilometers, the men realize that Uriel has fallen off the truck somewhere along the way.
 Unable to find him, Ruiz declares the matter resolved and returns home.
 The next morning, one of Ruiz's goats has become possessed.
-Ruiz's wife Jimena warns against using guns because they will only spread the infectious possession, but Ruiz shoots the animal with his shotgun.
+Ruiz's pregnant wife Jimena warns against using guns because they will only spread the infectious possession, but Ruiz shoots the animal with his shotgun.
 A possessed Jimena then kills Ruiz and commits suicide.
 That night, Eduardo knocks on Pedro and Jaime's door.
 Eduardo's mother disappeared after the men took Uriel, and he found Ruiz and Jimena dead.
 Afraid to return to his shack alone, he begs the men to let him stay the night.
 Pedro allows Eduardo to sleep in their shed, provided that he surrenders his pistol and promises to leave at sunrise.

 The next morning, Jaime and Pedro plan to leave town with their families to be safe.
 Jaime gets their mother Sara while Pedro goes to his ex-wife Sabrina and his two children, Santino and Jair.
 Sabrina lives with Leonardo, her new husband.
 The family dog, who previously licked Pedro's demon-mucked clothes, mauls Vicky (Leonardo and Sabrina's daughter) dragging her outside.
 Leonardo shoots the dog despite Pedro's warning.
 Pedro returns to Sabrina and discovers that Vicky is back, and seemingly normal.
 As Pedro steals a car and drives away with his sons, a possessed Leonardo rams his truck into Sabrina and Vicky, who later dances gleefully.